enzoevers/LedMatrixDriver/Doc/SignalFlow.md

 # LED data and clock shift register
 There are two 74HC164 shift registers on a panel.
 The input port of both are connected with each other.
 The left 74HC164 is used for driving the clock signals of the MBI5167G sections.
 The right one is used for the LED data.

 The reason that a shared data input line works is because the clock for both 74HC164 shift registers is driven by the right 74HC138 (8-bit) demultiplexer.
 Of this 74HC138 the B and C inputs are pulled low while the A input is controlled by the input connector (pin 2 of Conn1).
 By toggling input A the outputs Y0 and Y1 are pulsing inverted relative to each other.
-Y0 is connected to the clock of the right 74HC164 (LED data) while Y1 is connected to the clock of the left 74HC164 (section clock). **The data on the data input line should this allign with the rising clock of the shift register in which the data should end up**.
+Y0 is connected to the clock of the right 74HC164 (LED data) while Y1 is connected to the clock of the left 74HC164 (section clock). **The data on the data input line should thus align with the rising clock of the shift register in which the data should end up**.

 If input A at the right 74HC138 is kept at a certain value then the corresponding output can also be toggled by using the active-low enable input which is connected to pin 5 on Conn1.
 The same goes for the active-low enable input of the left 74HC138 which is connected to pin 2 on Conn1.